Just a reminder: My on-demand professional development course The Neurodiverse Classroom for PreK-8th grade educators is on sale through June!

 Oh, May,

-You are exhausting, overwhelming, and quite ridiculous.
-Just as we have all survived the sicknesses of winter and the pollen of spring, here you are ready to change it all up on us.
-You are filled with “last times” and impending change, raising every child’s anxiety.
 You have hit my family hard in the past and yet here you are again.
 One year we had a child finishing preschool and the another graduating from fifth grade.
-I remember having one son in bed crying about leaving his teacher because he “just loves her so much” (I know, such a good problem to have) and another son not even able to sleep because he couldn't stop thinking about graduation and “that sad song” he and his classmates will be singing.
+I remember having one son in bed crying about leaving his teacher because he “just loves her so much” (I know, such a good problem) and another son not even able to sleep because he couldn't stop thinking about graduation and “that sad song” he and his classmates would be singing in front of everyone.

-Then, just when we're ready to be done with you because you’ve beaten us down with the mayhem of rearranging things at work, finding childcare for one kid so we can be there for the other kid, you waltz in on celebration day and melt our hearts while the tears start flowing.
 Our child, who couldn’t handle the chaos last year, is up on that stage looking so proud of himself!
 Our youngest is FINALLY going to Kindergarten and we don’t even know how to process life without our sweet preschool.
+Our kid who has struggled to find his place is sad to miss his classmates this summer.
 Our child, who has struggled throughout school, is receiving an award, an AWARD!
 We are so proud of them, and so sad it’s over, yet so happy it’s done.

 Sincerely,